 A merchant has the good luck of a product going viral online, but the sudden influx of sales triggers the velocity filter, turning away scores of customers.

 False declines are a massive concern, with losses due to false declines predicted to grow to $443 billion by 2021, dwarfing the estimated $6.4 billion in e-commerce fraud losses.

 In addition, false declines can have a nasty ripple effect.
 They’re embarrassing and inconvenient for customers, who in turn react negatively:

-32% of US customers will refuse to shop with a merchant after a false decline.
-For businesses that sell high-end goods that typically have a smaller sales volume, like cars, travel, or luxury goods, losing even one customer can be devastating.
+19% of cardholders will refuse to shop with a merchant after a false decline, while 24% decrease their purchase levels with the merchant.
+For businesses that sell high-end goods that typically have a smaller sales volume, like cars, travel or luxury goods, losing even one customer can be devastating.

-According to an American Express study, U.S. consumers tell an average of nine people about good customer service experiences, but nearly twice as many (16) about poor experiences.
+According to an American Express study, U.S. consumers tell an average of 11 people about good customer service experiences, but they tell 15 about poor experiences.
 And if they do their talking via social media, complaints can easily be seen by thousands of people.

 Many merchants, when trying to protect themselves against fraud, can find themselves implementing fraud rules and filters that are too strict and inflexible.
 In trying to protect themselves from fraud losses, they end up incurring even greater losses due to false declines.

 For this reason, many e-commerce and multi channel merchants choose a more sophisticated fraud management solution.

 Manual fraud review is just that: a team of individuals reviewing each transaction (or a selection of transactions) to detect fraud.
 This can be done in-house through a fraud-review team that analyzes orders, or through a third party, where the merchant sends orders that seem “iffy” to a vendor for them to analyze.